 - Being aware of and being able to use financial tools internally to manage and act on what the figures show.

 - Understanding how the external and internal financial aspects interact and how you can use them to find balance in business development in the long term.

 Through the program Business Administration for Managers and Leaders – Value Creating Business Development, you will have access to all of these aspects and understand connections between strategic decisions and financial consequences.
 You will be able to authoritatively support your decisions and ideas with financial arguments both towards the management group and your own team.

-You will “speak the financial lingo” and be comfortable with financial concepts such as: balance sheet and income statement, cash flow statement, financial effects of strategic and operational decisions, profitability and financial analysis, financial effects of corporate acquisitions, financial and business control, product and capital investment appraisal, budgets and transfer pricing, management using financial key performance indicators, balanced scorecards and incentive systems.
+You will “speak the financial lingo” and be comfortable with financial concepts such as: balance sheet and income statement, cash flow statement, financial effects of strategic and operational decisions, profitability and financial analysis, financial effects of corporate acquisitions, financial and business control, budgets and transfer pricing, management using financial key performance indicators, balanced scorecards and incentive systems.

 The program Business Administration for Managers and Leaders – Value Creating Business Development comprises eight days divided into four modules of two days each.